Large-Mid-Small Cap Allocation by Age and Horizon (For Indian Investors)

 Indicative split: 75/20/5 (standard), 80/15/5 (conservative), 80/20/0 (horizon <12 years)

-At this stage, the question is not "how much small-cap can I hold?" but "how much small-cap drawdown can I recover from in my remaining working years?"
+At this stage, the question is not "how much small-cap can I hold?" but "how much small-cap drawdown can I recover from before withdrawals begin?"
 Run the math for your specific retirement date before deciding.

 Pre-Retiree (Age 53–60, 5–10 Year Horizon)